The Company You Keep On The Water

 Steve has been a mentor of mine from the moment we met in person and even a bit before that.
 Having him help me with fly fishing was an exceptional motivator and reminder that not everything is perfect, nor does it have to be.

-Our time on the water taught me life’s trials could be challenged with humour, and that humour will almost always win.
+Our time on the water taught me that life’s trials could be challenged with humour, and that humour will almost always win.
 Every single time I step into a boat or canoe with Steve, I know I’m going to come back from that outing with a clear sense of my next step.

 woman angler holding bass